Impact

 Risk and Exploitability

-The EPSS score is not available, so current exploitation probability is unknown, and the issue is not listed in the CISA KEV catalog.
-The advisory labels the severity as medium.
-The attack requires the attacker to gain control of the renderer process first; once that is achieved, the crafted page can exploit the use-after-free to escape the sandbox.
+The CVSS score is 8.3, indicating a high severity.
+The EPSS score is < 1%, indicating a very low exploitation probability.
+This vulnerability is not listed in the CISA KEV catalog.
+The attack requires the attacker to gain control of the renderer process first; once that is achieved, the crafted page can exploit the use‑after‑free to escape the sandbox.
 Given that the vulnerability relies on prior compromise of a renderer, it is less likely to be widely exploitable in the wild.

 OpenCVE Enrichment